opengeospatial/teamengine/doc/en/index.rst

 	1. Browse to the downloaded file location and locate the installation file
 	2. Execute installation file from download location on the local workstation
 	3. Complete the installation with the default options selected, click 'yes', then click 'next' twice
-	4. The JDK and JRE will install to 'C:\Program Files\Java\jdk1.8.0' and 'C:\Program Files\Java\jre8' respectively.
+	4. On Microsoft Windows, the JDK and JRE will install to 'C:\Program Files\Java\jdk1.8.0' and 'C:\Program Files\Java\jre8' respectively.
 	5. Click 'Finish' to complete the installation and close the installer.

 Configure Maven